MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-file-types.md

 - **Microsoft Office**: File types in the following table.

-    Supported file formats for Office: Minimum of Office 97-2003 documents and Open Office XML
+    Supported file formats for these file types: Minimum of Office 97-2003 documents and Open Office XML

     |Office file type|Office file type|
     |----------------------------------|----------------------------------|